LiKTOi1029/Coding-Challenges-Folder/2025/February 3/readme.md

 ## Known Bugs
  - `logbook.toml` doesn't save `Error Margin` of all `ReloadTimePerMinute` and `ShootingTimePerMinute` calculations
  - The formula is known to calculate the effect damage incredibly inaccurately.
+ - The formula is known to calculate the time spent shooting and time spent reloading inaccurately
 ## Roadmap
  - Can use files: No
  - Can accurately calculate gun damage: Yes (excluding a few niche bugs)